Skip to content

 print("USAGE: %s IP PORT" % sys.argv[0])

-print("Returns reverse shell PowerShell base64 encoded cmdline payload connecting to IP:PORT")
+print("Returns reverse shell PowerShell base64 payload for IP:PORT")

 exit()